minerasoft/aws-cdk-lambda-blue-green/README.md

   /canary deployment.
  * Pipeline - Defines the aws code pipeline

- There is a AppBuilder class created as a wrapper just to demonstrate how the stacks can be created in a programmatic approach.
+ There is an AppBuilder class created as a wrapper just to demonstrate how the stacks can be created in a programmatic approach.
 Not sure if I have over-engineered it a bit :)

 ## Usage